rohinp/haskellTutorialSolution/README.md

-This repo contains all the solutions to the exercise given by Phili Wadler in edinburg, lectures on Haskell
+This repo contains simple haskell problems and solutions... just for fun

 This is a WIP :-)